George Pearce Baldwin

 George Pearce Baldwin (17 May 1789 – 1 October 1840) came from Broseley in Shropshire and moved to Worcestershire at the start of the 19th Century, becoming an iron founder at Stourport-on-Severn.
 He was the son of Thomas Baldwin and Mary Gough.

 He had 12 children, the youngest of whom, Alfred, father of the future prime minister Stanley Baldwin, was born in 1841, the year after George died.

+Family life

 He was married to Anne Hill on 16 April 1812; together they had two children: